 In the early 90s, Apple teamed up with IBM to create Star Trek, a version of System 7 for the IBM PC.
 That project eventually became Taligent, which was to be a multiplatform, object oriented operating system.
 Apple and IBM had a falling out, although Taligent did eventually ship.

 The Copland Project

-Realizing that the existing Mac OS has run its course, Apple started the Copland project, named after the popular American composer, Aaron Copland in March 1994.
+Realizing that the existing Mac OS has run its course, Apple started the Copland project, named after Aaron Copland, the American composer, in March 1994.
 The OS was supposed to be released as System 8 in mid-to-late 1996.